Rotated Gradients#

 As covered in the Model Smoothness section, penalties on the model gradients are measured by:

-where \(\mathbf{\hat G}_i\) are rotated gradients along one of the \(u\), \(v\) and \(w\)-axis.
+where \(\mathbf{\hat G}_i\) are rotated gradients along one of the \(u\), \(v\), and \(w\)-axes.

 Fig. 3 Rotation of the Cartesian axes along an arbitrary plane.#